justinformentin/image-converter/README.md

 `image-converter` is a small image conversion utility built on top of Sharp.
 It can convert images to `jpg` or `webp`, resize large images, compress output files, process only untracked git files, and run either as a Node.js library or a CLI through `npx`.

+## Why
+I built this to make preparing images for publishing easier.
+Many platforms already optimize images automatically, but on my personal website, which is hosted on my VPS, the images still need to be stored somewhere.

+I don’t want to take up multiple megabytes of storage with images that will only ever be displayed at a much smaller size on the site.
+With this library, you can add images to your repo, run the CLI script, and automatically resize any images that haven’t already been processed.

 ---

 ## Features